officialar33b/ua_363_project/README.md

-# Title: What affects income more; Ecuation or Sunlight?
+# Title: What affects income more; Eduation or Sunlight?

 ### Description: